-A professional (mental health) psychologist is excluded from the mandatory reporting of crime.
+A professional (mental health) psychologist and pastoral counselors are excluded from the mandatory reporting of a crime.
+RSCCD does not employ pastoral counselors.
 However, RSCCD is committed to ensuring a safe and secure environment and encourages a professional psychologist to advise those who they are counseling of the College's voluntary, confidential reporting process and procedures for victims of crime who wish to remain confidential.
 Anyone on campus can report a crime or other emergency by dialing 911 to reach local law enforcement authority, call the District Safety & Security Department at 714-564-6330 or dial 333 from any District phone.